teamgroove/eleventy-blog/content/blog/firstpost.md

 ---
-title: This is my first post.
+title: This is my first edited post.
 description: This is a post on My Blog about agile frameworks.
 date: 2018-05-01
+draft: false
 tags:
   - another tag
 ---